a7med3laa/a7med3laa/README.md

 ### Hi there 👋

+- 🌱 I’m pursuing my Ph.D. degree in machine learning and computer networks

+- ⚡ Interested in web development, machine learning, and IoT

 <!--
 **a7med3laa/a7med3laa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.